Comparison of cooling methods for Environmental Temperature testing of Electronics

-Many electronic components and systems require thermal cycling in manufacturing or the laboratory for system test, burn-in or design validation.
+Many electronic components and systems require thermal cycling equipment in manufacturing or the laboratory for system test, burn-in or design validation.

 While improvements in heat pump design allow compressors to heat as well, in most cases resistance heating is the heating method of choice, this is a discussion of cooling options.
 For cooling methods there are several choices.